dortania/OpenCore-Install-Guide/extras/monterey.md

 ### OTA Updates

 Starting with Monterey, updates are not delivered to T2 Macs which don't have Secure Boot enabled.
-This means that Hackintoshes which use a T2 SMBIOS **MUST** have SecureBootModel set to `Default`.
-If your SMBIOS does not have a T2, then either `Default` or `Disabled` is ok.
+Hackintoshes which use a T2 SMBIOS **MUST** have OpenCore 0.7.4+ with SecureBootModel set to `Default`.
+If your SMBIOS does not have a T2 chip, then either `Default` or `Disabled` is ok.

 ::: tip T2 SMBIOS List